ExpressLRS/Docs/docs/quick-start/transmitters/lua-howto.md

 ## Understanding and Using the Lua Script

-!!! warning "WARNING"
-	Do not change parameters while ARMED.
-When a parameter is changed, the module goes into Parameter Commit mode, interrupting the normal loop.
-This could result in a desync on some hardware combination which would result in a FAILSAFE.

 ### The Header

 The first line, "Header", will show you some information about your ExpressLRS link.